h2oai/datatable/docs/manual/comparison_with_rdatatable.rst

 In ``data.table``, ``DT[2]`` would mean ``2nd row``, whereas in ``datatable``, ``DT[2]`` would select the 3rd column.

 In ``data.table``, when selecting rows you do not need to indicate the columns.
-So, something like the code below works fine :
+So, something like the code below works fine:

 .. code-block:: R